 What sizes of beams can you supply?

-Please note, as is industry-standard, our oak beams are not exactly cross-cut to length and are provided slightly over-length to be cut down on site.
+Please note, as is industry-standard, our beams are not exactly cross-cut to length and are provided slightly over-length to be cut down on site.

-We have a wide range of oak beams available.
+We have a wide range of oak posts available.
 Fresh Sawn beams are available in QPA & QP1 grade which we can supply in thicknesses of 30mm to 300mm, widths of 50mm to 300mm, and lengths up to 7m.
 Larger sections and longer lengths are available on both grades but we need to check for availability and may need specific delivery arrangements.
 Our friendly staff are just a phone call away if you need something specific.

 Air dried oak is available on our website up to 350mm section, up to 7m.